-- change of negative perception on auditors generally, has been noted among officials. - 9 projects were audited for 2008/9 and 17 projects for 2009/10.
-Gaps were identified and issues raised to Council for redress. - continued support to the municipal functionaries assisted MDM to achieve clean audit / unqualified audit opinion for 2008/9.
-This implies that resources of municipality are utilized efficiently.
+- change of negative perception on auditors generally, has been noted among officials. - Gaps were identified and issues raised to Council for redress. - continued support to the municipal functionaries assisted MDM to improve in audit opinions.

 The following structures have been established to ensure quality services in the municipality: